Psyop/Cryptomatte/README.md

 ### Change Log ###

 * 0.1.0: Initial commit of the specification and Nuke gizmos and plugins needed to use it.
+* 0.2.0: Switched to using MurmurHash3 in nuke scripts and example images